siddhi1999/Job_List_Management/README.md

 ------

-The structure of the our program
+The frontend structure of the our program
 ```text
 src/
  ├── components/